 Can adults have braces?

-Certainly: Orthodontic treatment can be successful at any age!
+Yes!
+They definitely can!
+Orthodontic treatment can be successful at any age.

-About a quarter of the patients treated by Dr Sarah Good and Dr Pourghadiri are adults.
+Many of the patients treated at Elite Orthodontics are adults.
 The biological processes involved in tooth movement are the same in both adults and children.
 The health of the teeth, gums, and supporting bone is very important to the success of orthodontic treatment in adults as well as children.

-Modern techniques have made orthodontic treatment more comfortable and shorter in duration; and less visible or invisible braces have made the wearing of braces much more acceptable for adults.
+Modern techniques have made orthodontic treatment more comfortable and shorter in duration, and less visible or invisible braces have made the wearing of braces much more acceptable for adults.
+There is no need to be embarrassed about wearing braces as we can make your orthodontic appliances inconspicuous and discreet!

 Others do so to improve their bite, chewing, or to make it easier to maintain good oral hygiene.
 Some adults have orthodontic treatment as part of an overall comprehensive dental treatment plan in conjunction with other specialist treatment to improve dental function and aesthetics.